-Ex 3.2 - If a candidate's neighbor sends emails to their family and friends and posts on their personal social networking site support of the campaign, the communications are not reportable even though the candidate may have provided the neighbor with campaign materials.
-However, an electronic communication is a contribution or expenditure if an individual receives compensation for the messages and a majority of their advertisement revenue is from a single candidate or committee.
+Ex 3.2 - If a candidate's neighbor sends emails to his their family and friends and posts on his their personal social networking site support of the campaign, the communications are not reportable even though the candidate may have provided the neighbor with campaign materials.
+However, an electronic communication is a contribution or expenditure if an individual receives compensation for the messages and a majority of his or her their advertisement revenue is from a single candidate or committee.